Volume 3 General Technical Administration

 for that operator.

 flight instructors and contract check airmen on behalf of the POI.
 Whether conducting

 its own training or contracting for training with a training provider, each

-142 observations of their flight instructors may meet the requirements for the center under part
+142 observations of their flight instructors may meet the requirements for

-do not meet the requirements for an air carrier under part
+142, but not meet the requirements for an air carrier under part

 121 or part

 135. Such an observation might be acceptable for a portion of an operatorís

 1. When the training curriculum or curriculum segment conducted by the